 Check how to apply for a digital tachograph company card online.
 Company smart cards are about the same size as a plastic driving licence with a special microchip.

 Driver smart cards store driving information and data from digital tachographs.
-You can apply to DVLA to get or renew digital tachograph card online.
+You can apply to DVLA to get or renew digital tachograph card online and by post.

 A simple guide about tachometers and tachograph regulations for drivers and haulage operators.
 Find information on who needs to use a VU and whether tachograph exemptions apply to you.

 As a lorry, minibus, or bus driver, you will need to renew your driving licence after reaching the age of 45.
 Check the process of lorries licence renewal at 45 years old.

 Note: A different section explains how to add higher categories to your driving licence to get a provisional entitlement (e.g. to drive higher category vehicles).

 DVSA staff will conduct the testing for a lorry, bus, or a trailer.
 They use the 'annual vehicle test' for lorries, buses, and trailers instead of a standard MOT check.